 Under Linux you will find these metrics:

 Collectd is a platform built for managing plugins that perform all the payloads for metric collection.
-For example, you can use it when monitoring infrastructure or applications like JVM, Nginx or MongoDB.
+For example, you can use it when monitoring infrastructure or applications like JVM, Nginx, or MongoDB.
 The system is really flexible and configurable, and each plugin can be configured individually.
 The variety of collectd plugins means you can always collect, process, and push metrics to a collection system.
 You can also configure alerting with functions like mail notification.

-Running collectd monitoring requires some knowledge to develop and set up the monitoring architecture, which can become difficult to maintain at production scale.
+Running collectd monitoring requires some knowledge to develop and set up the monitoring architecture, which can become difficult to maintain at the production scale.
 In addition, some plugins are not documented well.
 The best way to avoid costly processes and save money on infrastructure monitoring is to use services like MetricFire, where the plugins are already installed, and there is good documentation.
 For example, MetricFire has a Hosted Graphite Agent that allows users to skip using collectd or StatsD completely.